geokai/misc_python_tutorials/dog_circus/DOG_README.md

 ### Tricks Counter

-there are three implementations of the tricks counter (branches):
+There are three implementations of the tricks counter (branches):

-- a counter not contained within the instance, that is updated via an independent enumerate function of the trick list within the 'num\_of\_tricks' method.
+- a counter not contained within the instance, that is incremented via an independent enumerate function of the trick list within the 'num\_of\_tricks' method.
 The counter quantity in is not stored but calculated at each call.